taimos/dvalin/README.md

 ### Template engine

 For templating the Velocity template engine is used.
-Inject the `TemplateResolver` in your bean to process templates.
+Inject the `ITemplateResolver` in your bean to process templates.
 You can provide a location relative to the folder `/velocity` in your classpath or you provide the template as String.

 ## interconnect

 *coming soon*

+## test

+The `test` library provides utilities to help in writing test for dvalin based projects.
+It adds dependencies to Mockito, JUnit and Concordion.

+### Base class for Mockito unit tests

+The class `AbstractMockitoTest` configures JUnit to use the Mockito runner and configures the log4j framework before test execution.

+### InjectionUtils

+The `InjectionUtils` helper class provides methods to inject dependencies into beans.
+This allows to fill `@Autowired` annotated fields in unit tests with mocked objects.
+See the javadoc of the class for further information about the features.